Ukraine’s Zelensky fires top security chief and prosecutor - The Boston Globe

 ‘’We know that evil cannot win,’ he added.

-In the Kharkiv region, at least three civilians were killed and three more were injured Saturday in a pre-dawn Russian strike on the city of Chuhuiv, just 120 kilometers (75 miles) from the Russian border, police said.
+In the Kharkiv region, at least three civilians were killed and three more were injured Saturday in a predawn Russian strike on the city of Chuhuiv, just 75 miles from the Russian border, police said.

 One resident of the apartment building that was hit said she was lucky to have survived.